jhpyle/docassemble/_docs/functions.md

 which the server running **docassemble** is compromised.

 You can include keyword arguments to `interview_url()`.
-These will be passed to the interview as [`url_args`].
+These will be included as additional URL parameters.
+When the user visits the URL, **docassemble** will store the names and values in the [`url_args`] dictionary of the interview, and the interview logic of the interview can access the names and values by inspecting [`url_args`].

-The keyword argument `i` is special, however: you can set this to the name of an interview (e.g., `docassemble.demo:data/questions/questions.yml`) and this interview will be used instead of the current interview.
-In this case, the URL functions as a referral to a different interview, with a fresh variable store.
+The keyword argument `i` is special: you can set this to the name of an interview (e.g., `docassemble.demo:data/questions/questions.yml`) and this interview will be used instead of the current interview.
+In this case, the `session` parameter is omitted and the URL functions as a referral to a different interview, with a fresh variable store.

-The keyword argument `session` is also special: set this to the session ID of an interview (e.g., obtained from [`interview_list()`]), and also set `i` to the filename of the interview corresponding with the session.
+The keyword argument `session` is also special: you can set this to the known session ID of an interview (e.g., obtained from [`interview_list()`]), and also set `i` to the filename of the interview corresponding with the session.
 Then the link will point not to the current session, but to the session indicated by the session ID.

+If you want the URL to always starts a new session when the user clicks on it, include the keyword argument `new_session` and set it to `1`.
+For more information about how this works, see the documentation for the [`new_session`] URL parameter.

+If you want the URL to restart any existing sessions that the user already is running in the interview, set `reset=1`.
+For more information about how this works, see the documentation for the [`reset`] URL parameter.

 The keyword argument `local` is also special: set this to `True` if you want the URL to be relative (i.e., it will start with `?`).
 Note